Portable Python scripts with Docker and Make

 The main idea here is to create a Docker image with the dependencies of the script, but exclude the actual script.
 We'll mount that as a volume when running the container.
 The advantage of this approach is that we can iteratively improve the script without the overhead of building the Docker image unless the dependencies change.

-, but I've chosen
+poetry, or conda, but I've chosen

-in this example, purely because that's the tool I've
+pipenv in this example, purely because that's the tool I've

 been mostly working with lately.

-There is no CMD
+There is no CMD or ENTRYPOINT in this

-.
+Dockerfile.
 We'll specify the exact Python command in the

-command.
+docker run command.
 That will make it easy to pass along

 command-line parameters.